gis-ops/tutorials/news/valhalla_traffic.md

 ### Live traffic data

-While historical traffic data is still somewhat easy, since you only have to generate the traffic "tiles" once, real-time traffic integration is lot more involved.
+While historical traffic data is still somewhat easy, since you only have to generate the traffic "tiles" once, real-time traffic integration is a lot more involved.
 Typically data providers offer a feed which **updates minutely** for every supported region of the world.
 If the graph covers an entire continent such as Europe, that feed will contain speed updates for millions of edges.

 Valhalla implements live traffic via a memory mapped `tar` archive.
 The internal directory tree is the exact same as for the routing tiles.
 A single traffic tile consists of:
 - [tile header](https://github.com/valhalla/valhalla/blob/6e28861fd8985935a1e647af9a5a399560945b52/valhalla/baldr/traffictile.h#L185-L192) with info about tile ID, edge count, tile version etc